FAQ – Body Type Science

 Because current scientific evidence and facts matter when it comes to human health.

-FAQ #6 – How Does the Obesity Epidemic relate to Body Type Science?
+FAQ #6 – How Does the Obesity Epidemic Relate to Body Type Science?

+None of those body types have a scientific definition, they are not based on real science.
 The somatotypes were fully discredited in the 1950s (70 years ago!).
-None of those body types have a scientific definition, they are not based on real science.
-They are all nothing but arbitrary, subjective, nonsense shapes.

 FAQ #8 – How Does Fellow One Research’s The Four Body Types’ Body Type Science Determine/Identify Body Types?

-Use the Scientific Body Type Quiz/Test for Women and Men to determine/identify if you are a Body Type One (BT1), Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).
-The Scientific Body Type Quiz can be used symbiotically with the Scientific Weight Loss Program Diary (Advanced and Basic) to scientifically track your diet, exercise, and lifestyle data while having access to the Expert Science-Based Diet, Exercise, Lifestyle “Ask Gnosis” Support Team.
+Use the genetic Scientific Body Type Quiz/Test for Women and Men to determine/identify if you are a Standard Body Type One (BT1), Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).
+The Scientific Body Type Quiz can be used symbiotically with the Scientific Weight Loss Program Diary to scientifically track your diet, exercise, and lifestyle data while having access to the Expert Science-Based Diet, Exercise, Lifestyle “Ask Gnosis” Support Team.
 Finally, browsing the Celebrity Body Types will help you better understand how to identify and determine your own genetic scientific body type.

 The Four Body Types - Comparing BT1, BT2, BT3, and BT4